-Patricia Smith on The Poetry Programme
+Patricia Smith on Radio & in The Guardian

 This powerful, visionary book by a leading African American poet confronts the tyranny against the black male body and the tenacious grief of the mothers of murdered African American men.
 Dynamic sequences, including a compelling chronicle of the devastating murder of Emmett Till, serve as a backdrop for present-day racial calamities and calls for resistance.

 Carol Rumens discussed the poem 'Incendiary Art: Ferguson, 2014' in her Poem of the Week column in The Guardian of 29 June 2020.
 'This week’s poem is from Incendiary Art, Patricia Smith’s collection of searing elegies for black lives destroyed.'
 Read the column here.

 PATRICIA SMITH CONTRIBUTES TO RADIO 4 DOCUMENTARY THE BALLADS OF EMMETT TILL

 Archive on 4: The Ballads of Emmett Till, BBC Radio 4, Saturday 13 June 2020, 8 pm (first broadcast 25 August 2018)

 BBC Radio 4 has repeated this 2018 documentary about the lynching of Emmett Till in 1955.
 The programme is presented and produced by the team who made the half-hour documentary about Patricia Smith that aired on Easter Sunday this year.
 Recordings of Patricia Smith reading a number of poems from her most recent collection Incendiary Art (Triquarterly, USA, 2017; Bloodaxe Books, UK, 2019) were used, and Patricia contributed a comment near the end.